Cars

 at Nev's garage in West Bridgford, Notts.
 Hughes helped build

-came 2nd in the 1981 World at Bradford [not "Coventry" as
+came 2nd in the 1981 World at Bradford, retiring in 1982.
+He

-also raced long-circuit "Thunder Saloons for a couple of seasons.
+also raced long-circuit "Thunder Saloons" for a couple of seasons.
 Brian

 Shaw was mechanic for Brian.
 Chris G.

-also used by Doug Cronshaw.
+also raced by Doug Cronshaw.

 The late great Brian Wallace, #